nsriram/lambda-the-terraform-way/docs/05-hello-world-your-first-lambda.md

   lambda_zip_filename = local.zip_file_name
 }
 ```
-- Lambda name, zip file containing the archived source (from step 1.2 above), handler function are passed
-  as input variables.

 ###### tf_way_lambda_function
 The `tf_way_lambda_function` resource is declared in the lambda module located at `samples/module/lambda`.
 This
 module creates the lambda function in AWS.
 The lambda module exports the function name and